As a Link Up consortium partner, the Council conducted research on HIV and sexual and reproductive health of young key populations.

 Young people between the ages of 15 and 24 account for a large proportion of all new HIV infections.
 Yet most HIV and sexual and reproductive health programs overlook young people, particularly those from marginalized groups—including young women and men living with HIV, sex workers, men who have sex with men, and transgender people.
 Instead, services focus on adults living with HIV or women of reproductive age.

 Stigma, discrimination, and cultural taboos also serve as critical roadblocks to young people, who may not feel safe or comfortable accessing services.
-However, given the significant number of youth living with HIV worldwide, youth-specific HIV services are critical to achieving the goal of an AIDS-free future.
+However, given the significant number of youth living with HIV worldwide, youth-specific HIV services are critical to achieving the goal of a world without AIDS.

-Link Up will improve the ability of providers to offer integrated HIV and sexual and reproductive health services.
-It will increase access to reproductive health and HIV services available to young people across diverse settings.
-Results from Link Up will be presented at national and global forums to ensure that policymakers meet the sexual and reproductive health needs and rights of those young people most affected by HIV.
+The Population Council's Link Up research informed ongoing and future programming to improve the ability of providers to offer integrated HIV and sexual and reproductive health services.
+It reduced stigmatizing attitudes towards young people and key populations, improving access to reproductive health and HIV services available to these communities across diverse settings.